LEADERSHIP ACADEMY FOR WOMEN FACULTY

 - Prepare participants for mentoring roles

-Full-time women who hold faculty rank from any discipline are eligible with the exception of limited term faculty.
+Full-time women and their allies who hold faculty rank from any discipline are eligible with the exception of limited term faculty.
 Diverse candidates are encouraged to apply.

 To apply the applicant will submit: